edamame-course/FastQC/final/2016-06-22_FastQC_tutorial.md

 ```
 scp -i ~/Directory/YOURKEY.pem ubuntu@YOURINSTANCEID.amazonaws.com:/home/ubuntu/EDAMAME_16S/results/fastqc/C01D01F_sub_fastqc.html ~/Desktop
 ```
+If you execute the command above, this will transfer C01D01F_sub_fastqc.html to your desktop.
 Once the file has transferred successfully, double-click on the file and it should open in your browser.

+##FastQC Results
 On the left-hand side of the screen, there will be a summary of the analyses with some combination of green checkmarks, yellow exclamation points, and red Xs, depending on whether or not the sequences pass the quality check for each module.

 ###1: Basic Statistics